usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 2/Defining the Problem and Understanding the People.md

 **External Users** (End Users / Public-Facing)

 These are people who use or experience the service directly:
-- U.S. residents, citizens, immigrants, or applicants
+- U.S. residents, citizens, immigrants, or applicants.
-- Caregivers, veterans, small business owners
+- Caregivers, veterans, small business owners.
-- People with accessibility needs or language barriers
+- People with accessibility needs or language barriers.
-- First-time vs. repeat users
+- First-time vs. repeat users.

 Ask:
 - Who interacts with the system, form, or process?